wende/wende.github.io/_posts/2015-09-8-Functional-programming-basics-part1.md

 Why is it useful?
 You'll understand that when You'll feel a need to use a recursion.

 Let's make a simple functional/imperative comparison of a function summing up all list elements.
 For imperative examples we will use JavaScript.
-It's supposed to be multiparadigm, but we can write imperative code in it and it's probably the widest understandable language we could find.
+It's supposed to be multi-paradigm, but we can write imperative code in it and it's probably the widest understandable language we could find.

 <table><tr><td style="padding:0 0; border: none; text-align: center">